-20 Id., Tab 11.
+&lt;sup>19 Id., Tab 11.

-- 9) Employee argues that Agency still employs managers that are assigned to manage Placement Specialists contractors.
-Employee states that she did not get a chance to compete for the management positions retained in the NPU competitive area.
-She also alleges that prior to the RIF, the management employees retained "were Placement Specialist or other positions identified to be abolished."
-Employee further argues that because competitive levels are based on the permanent position of the employee, all Placement Specialists should have been "given one round of competitive level consideration."22 - 10) Employee asserts that DCPS violated the provisions of the District of Columbia Privatization Act by using contractors from Fist Home Care to replace Placement Specialists.
-She explains that this law is applicable because it was prior to the Abolishment Act and was evaluated for compliance in the same year as the Abolishment Act. - 11) She argues that Agency's RIF was improper because the Placement Specialist position is not defined by DCPS, but instead is defined by the Individual with Disabilities Education Improvement Act of 2004. - 12) Employee claims that Agency failed to 1) retain a retention roster for employees impacted by the instant RIF and 2) establish a mechanism to inform a Recruiting Officer that a RIF'd employee applied for a position.
-She further claims that Agency "is now acting on the inappropriate RIFs in 2012.
-Our unit continues to be excluded."23 - 13) She argues that Agency failed to communicate with Union Representatives as it related to positions within the Central Office, noting that positions have been advertised on websites other than the DCPS official website in an effort to hide positions. - 14) Employee alleges that Agency has engaged in unfair hiring practices, age discrimination, unfair labor practices, and race discrimination.
-She alleges that Agency uses "fraternization to select and promote employees" and that many positions are filled without ever being advertised. - 15) She claims that Agency's efforts to undermine the Council of School Officers ("CSO") have been well documented and constitutes an unfair labor practice in violation of section 7116 of an uncited Federal Labor Relations Authority statute.
-Employee also claims that Agency favors the Washington Teachers Union ("WTU") over the CSO and has changed positions within the NPU so that they will fall under the WTU. - 16) In regards to race discrimination, Employee contends that Agency "targeted [NPU] for elimination because all of (100%) [of] the people in the identified positions were black, and a majority [were] over the age of 40."24 - 17) In conclusion, Employee stipulates that Chancellor Rhee "followed the procedures outlined in D.C.
-Code § 1-624.2," but asserts that the applicable provision is "D.C.
-Code §1-624.8."
-She states that if the RIF was the intention, Agency should be held to the
+- offered any evidence 1) of budgetary constraints at the time of the RIF; 2) to support the reorganization of NPU; 3) to show that a curtailment of work was necessary; or 4) that the competitive level was eliminated. - 8) By using contractors in substitution of Placement Specialists, Employee submits that work existed and there was no true curtailment of work.
+Referring to Chancellor Rhee's statement that NPU would function more properly by use of contractors, Employee argues that "if the unit is functioning, then the competitive area has not been eliminated." - 9) Employee argues that Agency still employs managers that are assigned to manage Placement Specialists contractors.
+Employee states that he did not get a chance to compete for the management positions retained in the NPU competitive area.
+He also alleges that prior to the RIF, the management employees retained "were Placement Specialists or other positions identified to be abolished."
+Employee further argues that because competitive levels are based on the permanent position of the employee, all Placement Specialists should have been "given one round of competitive level consideration." - 10) He claims that Agency retained one employee within the Placement Specialist competitive level, and therefore, he should have been allowed to compete for the one remaining position of Placement Specialist. - 11) Employee argues that Agency's RIF was improper because the Placement Specialist position is not defined by DCPS, but instead is defined by the Individual with Disabilities Education Improvement Act of 2004. - 12) Employee further asserts that DCPS violated the provisions of the District of Columbia Privatization Act by using contractors from Fist Home Care to replace Placement Specialists.
+He explains that this law is applicable because it was prior to the Abolishment Act and was evaluated for compliance in the same year as the Abolishment Act. - 13) He claims that Agency failed to 1) retain a Retention Roster for employees impacted by the instant RIF and 2) establish a mechanism to inform a Recruiting Officer that a RIF'd employee applied for a position.
+Employee further claims that Agency "is now acting on the inappropriate RIFs in 2012.
+Our unit continues to be excluded." - 14) Employee argues that Agency failed to communicate with Union Representatives as it related to positions within the Central Office, noting that positions have been advertised on websites other than the DCPS official website in an effort to hide positions. - 15) Employee alleges that Agency has engaged in unfair hiring practices, age discrimination, unfair labor practices, and race discrimination.
+He alleges that Agency "has taken to fraternization to select and promote employees" and that many positions are filled without ever being advertised.

-22 Id., p.
-9, Tab 13.
+Id., pp. 5-7, Tab 13.